GoogleHub67/Lichess_BOT-YourChessPartner/README.md

 - Requires Stockfish and Fairy-Stockfish installed locally
 - Needs at least 3 opponent moves before CPL kicks in
 - Once upgraded to BOT, the account cannot play as a human anymore
+- Needs CMD/PowerShell to be open to play with the bot
 ---

 ## Credits